ABOUT PSYCHODYNAMIC THERAPY

 Some clients might leave during the first feeling of well-being and some might even maintain the improvement, but no underlying change will have taken place.
 If the client sticks with therapy at this point real work begins.
 The client then enlarges the experience in a way to understand and master his emotions, widening choices to give up old securities and the fringe benefits of the ‘illness’, thereby experiencing new forms of relating to himself and others.

-It is expected there is an improved capacity for self-management, increased self-knowledge and self-acceptance.
+It is expected there is an improved capacity for emotional regulation, self-management, increased self-knowledge and self-acceptance.